lavague-ai/LaVague/docs/docs/learn/debugging.md

     - The Retriever
     - The Action Engine

-In this guide, we'll take a look at how you can debug and make adjustments to rectify issues with each of these components.
+In this guide, we'll take a look at how you can debug and make adjustments to rectify issues with each of these components as well as the different debbuging tools we provide to make this easier.

 ## Debugging the World Model